Digoxin

 • Adjunct in congenital-heart-disease care plans when hemodynamic goals include improved perfusion and reduced congestion burden.

-Pediatric Dosing Context
+Dosing and Monitoring Context

 Safety Focus